SIT716 - Computer Networks and Security

 This will include educator guided online learning activities within the unit site.

-Campus: 1 x 1 hour of scheduled online seminar per fortnight, 1 x 2-hour face-to-face workshop per week.
+1 x 1 hour online lecture per week, 1 x 2 hour practical experience (workshop) per week.

 Online independent and collaborative learning including 1 x 1 hour online lecture per week (recordings provided), 1 x 2 hour online practical experience (workshop) per week.